zalando-incubator/docker-locust/README.md

 There are 2 supported run types:
 - Manual: when a user manually starts and stops a test via a Locust Master UI.
 - Automatic: when a test is started by the Controller and runs for a specified time interval.
-F

 And there are 2 ways to deploy it:
 - Local deployment (using `standalone` mode or [docker-compose]): when a singe machine can generate enough traffic.